design-automation/mobius-sim-funcs/documentation/pattern.md

 **Description:** Creates positions in a Bezier curve pattern, defined by a list of coordinates.

-The Bezier is created as either a qadratic or cubic Bezier.
+The Bezier is created as either a quadratic or cubic Bezier.
 It is always an open curve.

 The positions are created along the curve at equal parameter values.